CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 ## General climate datasets

-These datasets contain quantities that generally characterize the Earth system and usually have to by processed further to create a meaningful hazard indicator.
+Datasets of quantities that characterize the Earth system in general and usually require further processing before use as a meaningful hazard indicator.
-This includes atmospheric variables like temperature, wind speed and direction and precipitation but also information about the state of other Earth system components, e.g., soil properties.
+Available variables include atmospheric temperature, wind speed and precipitation but also information about the state of other Earth system components, e.g., soil properties.

 ### Observations

-Observational datasets contain information from surface weather stations, radar and satellite products and other platforms equipped with sensors for the state of the earth system.
+Observations comprise information from surface weather stations and other platforms that monitor the state of the earth system like aircraft and satellites.

-Uncertainties in observational datasets arise mainly from incomplete spatial and temporal coverage.
-Therefore, there is often a lack of consistent quality-controlled timeseries of meteorological quantities covering long time periods.
-For example, understanding past trends in extreme precipitation may be difficult due to the highly local nature of those events, which may be hard to capture using observations.
+Consistent and quality-controlled timeseries of observations can be a source of reliable and accurate local information.
+Some stations have long historical records suitable for analysis of the local climate of the past.
-Also, measurement techniques or equipment may differ between regions and time periods, making comparisons between different observation time series difficult.
+However, differences in measurement techniques and equipment complicate comparisons between observational records in time and space.
+The spatial and temporal coverage of station data in general is often incomplete and highly local events, e.g., precipitation extremes, may be missed by the network.
+Satellites can cover large areas but only pass infrequently over a specific area if placed in a polar orbit.
+Gridded observation datasets aim to fill gaps in the coverage by combining observations from different sources with statistical techniques.

 :::{dropdown} E-OBS

-Daily gridded observational dataset for precipitation, temperature, sea level pressure, relative humidity, wind speed and global radiation in Europe based on [ECA&D](https://www.ecad.eu/download/ensembles/download.php) information
+Daily gridded observational dataset for precipitation, temperature, sea level pressure, relative humidity, wind speed and global radiation in Europe based on [ECA&D](https://www.ecad.eu/download/ensembles/download.php) information.

 Dataset
 : https://doi.org/10.24381/cds.151d3ec6